 We try to design a “wet wall” in our ADUs, especially the smaller ones.
 We align the kitchen and the bathroom along one wall to save on plumbing construction costs.
 If possible (and it isn’t always), do not have the door to the bathroom opening right next to the kitchen.

 It’s easy to overlook the need for closets and other storage space when you’re drawing floor plans.
 We have just one piece of advice: More is better!

 Get creative and try not to waste a centimeter of space in your accessory dwelling unit floor plan.
 Furniture can serve double-duty as storage, but don’t rely too much on that.
 Include cabinets and closets wherever you can.

 Can you put an accessory dwelling unit on your property?

 Dreaming about floor plans is fun, but before you get too far into the fantasy you might want to check to see what type of ADU you can put on your specific lot.

 Plan, hire, and manage your ADU project for free with Maxable.

 While all properties with single-family homes are allowed to build an ADU, different jurisdictions may have slightly different rules for how large and how high you can build.

 Maxable is California’s leading ADU marketplace.
 After writing state laws, educating thousands of homeowners, and completing hundreds of site evaluations and ADU projects, we know accessory dwelling units better than anyone else!
 Get in touch when you’re ready to find out the next steps for your project.
-It all begins with a free ADU Planning Phone Call.
+It all begins with an ADU Planning Phone Call.
 Talk to you soon!